elly-senga/ToDo-App/README.md

 # ToDo-App
-An To Do app following Florin Pop instruction
+A To Do app following Florin Pop instruction